Mother Milk Storage Bags: Safety Guideline to Store and Thaw Breast Milk

 Pumping Schedule

-Match pumping sessions to your baby’s feeding schedule, typically every 2-3 hours during work hours.
+Match pumping sessions to your baby’s feeding schedule, typically every 2-3 hours.
 Schedule breaks and communicate with your employer for consistent pumping times.

 Bag Quantities and Budget

-Expect to use 2-4 storage bags daily when working full-time, depending on pumping output and baby’s needs.
-Buying in bulk or using insurance coverage can help manage costs and keep you stocked.
+Expect to use 2-4 storage bags daily when working full-time.
+Buying in bulk or using insurance coverage can help manage costs.

 Daycare Storage

 Label bags clearly with baby’s name, date, and time.
-Provide fresh milk when possible, but keep a frozen backup supply at daycare for emergencies.
+Provide fresh milk when possible, keeping a frozen backup at daycare for emergencies.

 Transporting Milk